jaclu/olint/README.md

 # This is sourced.
 Fake bang-path to help editors and linters

 # += means that local config is appended to global
-#    If global should be replace use = instead
+#    If global should be replaced, use = instead

 skip_plugins+=(
     pycodestyle